tpups/draftengine/cline_docs/activeContext.md

    - Solution: Restart container when removing endpoints
    - Lesson: Hot reload works well for additions and modifications
    - Lesson: Use container restart for structural changes like method removal

+10. Duplicate Player Detection:
+    - Issue: Same player could be imported multiple times with different data
+    - Root Cause: No unique constraint on player identification
+    - Solution:
+      * Use compound index on name + birthDate for reliable matching
+      * Implement smart merge logic to preserve existing data
+      * Use dictionary fields for extensible external IDs
+    - Lesson: Consider data merging strategy when implementing duplicate detection
+    - Lesson: Use compound indexes for more reliable duplicate detection than single field

 ## Next Steps
 1. Immediate Tasks